-I’ll show you exactly how I payoff debt and build wealth.
+I’ll show you exactly how I paid off debt and built wealth.

 Among acquaintances, friends, and co-workers, my thoughts on money seem extreme.
 I don’t have many among those groups to share and discuss with.